POETRY

 Here, every tear has its own name.

-And turn them into tender sentences—that’s how I flow.
+And turn them into tender sentences โ thatโs how I flow.

-Not everyone understands that softness is strength,
+As, not everyone understands that softness is strength;

-That fear can be the beginning of courage,
+That fear can be the beginning of courage;

-That sensitivity is not a wound but a bridge
+And, that sensitivity is not a wound but a bridge

 between the world and what lies beyond.

-In this land—mine, dreamed of,
+In this landโmine, dreamed of;

-Words are a prayer, sometimes a cry,
+Words are a prayer; and, sometimes a cry;

-But they always return like letters to themselves,
+But they always return like letters to themselves;

-Unsent—but eternal—in the touch.
+Unsentโbut eternalโin the touch.

-(Self-translation from POLISH)
+(Self-translation fromย POLISH)

 ::::